sabercodes/gibbon-image-zipper/README.md

 **Gibbon Image Zipper** solves a common pain point in educational and event administration: collecting profile photos from participants that must conform to strict size and format requirements (e.g., student ID cards, event badges, or school management systems like Gibbon SIS).

-Instead of manually checking and resizing each image, drop all photos in a folder, run one command, and receive a clean, compliant ZIP archive ready for upload.
+Instead of manually checking and resizing each image, drop all photos in the `photos/` folder, run one command, and receive a clean, compliant `output.zip` archive ready for upload — no configuration needed.

 ---